 I didn’t know these ones actually.

 How many people do you live with?

-Only 8.
-In the previous flat, we were 12 people.
-With a single toilet.
+Just 8.
+In the previous flat, there were 12 of us.
+With a single loo.

 Why don’t you have dinner, too, anyway?
 Help yourself if you’re hungry.

 No, I can’t talk about Google and getting tomato sauce on my T-shirt at the same time.
 So, let’s start from the beginning.
 I had just returned from my time working in a gaming company in Romania, and I wanted to work for some very prestigious corporations, so at first, I tried to reach Google (and also Facebook) in the “regular” way, just applying for jobs, but it didn’t work.
 And there are also limits: for example, you can apply for a maximum of 3 positions at Facebook.
 When it comes to Google, though, you can apply for as many roles as you want.

 So, how did you stand out from the crowd?